-The proposed rule would amend the FDIC's regulation implementing the Change in Bank Control Act, as it existed before the transfer of regulations from the OTS to:
+The final rule amends the FDIC's regulation implementing the Change in Bank Control Act, as it existed before the transfer of regulations from the OTS to:

-- (1) adopt best practices of the OCC and the Board of Governors and thereby increase the consistency of Subpart E of Part 303 with the related regulations of the OCC and the Board of Governors; 13 - (2) update Subpart E of Part 303 to provide greater transparency based on the FDIC's practices in interpreting and implementing the Change in Bank Control Act; and - (3) consolidate and conform the change in control regulations for State nonmember banks, State savings associations, and certain parent companies thereof14.
+- (1) adopt best practices of the OCC and the Board of Governors and thereby increase the consistency of Subpart E of Part 303 with the related regulations of the OCC and the Board of Governors;14 - (2) update Subpart E of Part 303 to provide greater transparency based on the FDIC's practices with respect to the Change in Bank Control Act; and - (3) consolidate and conform the transferred regulation with the change in control regulation for State nonmember banks.15

-The proposed rule would adopt the best practices of the OCC and the Board of Governors by incorporating certain rebuttable presumptions of acting in concert.
-FDIC's current Subpart E of Part 303 does not include any presumptions related to persons acting in concert, and the FDIC has addressed such situations on a case-by-case basis, often conducting a detailed review of a group of persons proposing to acquire voting securities.
-The Board of Governors and the OCC, however, have relied on rebuttable presumptions of acting in concert in appropriate cases when applying the Change in Bank Control Act to groups of persons proposing to acquire voting securities of insured depository institutions.
-Each of the acting in concert presumptions included in the proposed rule is derived from the rebuttable presumptions of acting in concert in the Board of Governors' regulation.
-Similarly, the OCC recently proposed adopting several similar rebuttable presumptions of acting in concert in concert.
+The final rule adopts the best practices of the OCC and the Board of Governors by incorporating certain rebuttable presumptions of acting in concert.
+FDIC's current Subpart E of Part 303 does not include any presumptions related to persons acting in concert, and the FDIC has addressed such situations on a case-by-case basis, often conducting a detailed review of groups of persons proposing to acquire voting securities.
+The Board of Governors and the OCC, however, have relied on rebuttable presumptions of acting in concert in appropriate cases when applying the Change in Bank Control Act to groups of persons proposing to acquire voting

-13 12 CFR 5.50 et seq.
+14 12 CFR 5.50 et seq.
 (OCC) and 12 CFR 225.41-.43 (Board of Governors).